korbinian90/ROMEO/README.md

   -o, --output OUTPUT   The output path or filename (default:
                         "unwrapped.nii")
   -t, --echo-times ECHO-TIMES [ECHO-TIMES...]
-                        The echo times required for temporal
-                        unwrapping specified in array or range syntax (eg. "[1.5,3.0]" or "3.5:3.5:14").
+                        The echo times in [ms] required for temporal unwrapping specified in array or range syntax (eg. "[1.5,3.0]" or "3.5:3.5:14").
 For
                         identical echo times, "-t epi" can be used